rmotr-group-projects/pyp-w3-gw-decorators-toolbox/README.md

 Today we will work with `decorators`.
 This project aims to be a library of useful, multi purpose decorators.

-We provide an initial set of decorators you must to implement, with all their proper test cases, but the interesting thing about this project is that you must also use your imagination and creativity to implement new decorators out of the initial set we provide.
-Of course, all the new decorators must come with their set of test cases.
+We provide an initial set of decorators you must implement, with all their proper test cases, but the interesting thing about this project is that you must also use your imagination and creativity to implement new decorators out of the initial set we provide.
+Of course, all the new decorators must come with their own set of test cases.

 ## Decorators provided